ckhai01/tp/docs/UserGuide.md

 3. **Launch the Application**

    If you did not move `greybook.jar`, it will be in your **Downloads** folder.
 Navigate (`cd`) to it by running the following commands in your terminal:<br>
-**Note**: These are two separate commands!
-Press enter after each line to run them individually.

    ```
    cd Downloads
    java -jar greybook.jar
    ```
+   **Note**: These are two separate commands!
+Press enter after each line to run them individually.<br>
    If you had moved `greybook.jar` elsewhere, replace `Downloads` with `greybook.jar`'s new filepath.

    > **macOS users:** If you see a security prompt the first time, right-click the `.jar` → **Open** → confirm.